jermdw/urban-succotash/README.md

 This costs $100 and takes 7-10 business days to process.
 Must be renewed annually.

+* [Georgia Secretary of State 🍑](https://sos.ga.gov/how-to-guide/how-guide-register-domestic-entity) - Information about forming a business in the State of Georgia.
-* [Georgia Secretary of State 🍑](https://sos.ga.gov/how-to-guide/how-guide-register-domestic-entity) - Register your business with the state here.
+* [Online Registration 🍑](https://ecorp.sos.ga.gov) - Register your business with the state here.

 #### Apply for an Employee Identification Number (EIN)